Patrick Sutczak

 Wal Sutherland

 Wal Sutherland is a name that has been linked to that of Robert Ikin - and to George Richardson and Blair Gamble - for many years.
 The four of them began their careers as artists together, were well-known in Tasmania and elsewhere and continued their connections to each other throughout their lifetimes.
 Now proudly 90 years old and just as alert and creative as he ever was, Wal has been a bit of a beacon in this Gallery, bringing good humour and a touch of class into the space.
-Happily, he readily agreed to hang some work in the same Exhibition as Robert ..
-Two of the pieces he brought in are free and easy motor-bike drawings.
-At left is "Rider's Edge" - where he has captured an image of a sassy rider who caught his eye once.
-That one is still for sale, but the other one has already been sold : "Solo Rider" - a self-portrait with his beloved BMW.
-The other work, "Stage In A Cage"- depicting, in a completely different and very controlled style, a historical Stage Coach (behind bars for safe-keeping, in Tunbridge), has also been bought ... but you do have another three weeks to come and enjoy them here, all three!
+Happily, he readily agreed to hang some work in the same Exhibition as Robert Ikin last month .. and we are hoping that can become a habit - to bring some enchanting things back to light!
+The two we have for this show go back to a time in France - impressions of Sacre Coeur in Paris and the Historic Church at Bonnieux.

 Kathleen Uko

-We are very happy to welcome Kathleen back to our walls .. and very happy to make the connection, through her father and wonderful artist, George Richardson, between her, Wal Sutherland, Gardenia Palmer and Robert Ikin.
+We are very happy to have Kathleen back on our walls again .. and very happy to promote the connection, through her father and wonderful artist, George Richardson, between her, Wal Sutherland, and Robert Ikin in this exhibition.
 Art has a way of flowing through communities and families.
-In Kathleen's case, living with Art has always been just "normal" .. for her to produce this beautiful work, hinting at the hills among which she grew up, yet immersed in an innate design sense that holds it all together is almost "to be expected"!
-These three pieces were created together and will be sold "as one".
+In Kathleen's case, living with Art has always been just "normal" ..
+Her work speaks of the hills in the North-east of Tasmania where she grew up and which are present in her artistic soul!
+Last month's triptych went to a loving home....
+"Oasis", a rework of the only remaining piece from her solo show at 'The Gallows' last year, has that same spirit of remote protection ...
+Enjoy!

 Anne O'Connor